7 Best Equipment Financing Companies and Loan Options

 Though you can use them for the same purpose, there is a difference between equipment financing and equipment leasing.
 With an equipment loan, you purchase and own the equipment even though it serves as collateral.

-With leasing equipment, on the other hand, you pay the vendor for the use of the equipment for an agreed term and return it afterward.
+With leasing equipment, on the other hand, you pay the lessor for the use of the equipment for an agreed term and return it afterward.
 You don't own the equipment.

 Equipment Financing vs. Equipment Leasing